eliotmuirgrid/iguana63_documentation/affiliates/esg.md

 # Eliot Muir — ESG Policy

 This policy describes how I live, work, make decisions, and treat people, reflecting my real practices rather than a template designed for a large corporation.
-This is for use by our affiliates who will fill our ESG questionaires.
+This is for use by our affiliates who will fill out ESG questionaires on my behalf.

 ## Long interest in environmental issues